jackrosenthal/rubik-solver/doc/code_style.md

 meaning the last character on each line should have an index no greater than 79.

-If a method is so long that it needs to be more than 48 lines long, you should rethink how to write the method using helper methods.
+If a method is so long that it needs to be more than 48 lines long (excluding comments), you should rethink how to write the method using helper methods.